 What Are The Goleman Leadership Styles?

-Goleman's leadership styles, as developed by renowned psychologist Daniel Goleman, provide a framework for understanding and implementing effective leadership behaviors.
+Goleman's leadership styles, as developed by renowned psychologist Daniel Goleman, provide a framework for understanding and implementing effective leadership behaviors and developing key leadership skills.
 Based on the concept of emotional intelligence, Goleman identified six key leadership styles: authoritative, democratic, affiliative, coaching, coercive, and pacesetting.

 The 6 Goleman Leadership Styles